If you landed on this article you are likely searching for the causes of the Dust Bowl during the Great Depression.

 The Dust Bowl and the Great Depression

 The Dust Bowl of the 1930s was an awful event on its own, yet also occurred amidst the Great Depression.
 This time period is well-known for being one of the worst periods in American history, during which millions of Americans suffered greatly.

 When the Dust Bowl began in 1931 the state of the US economy was dire.
 Millions were unemployed and relief did not appear imminent.
 The Hoover administration believed in laissez-faire economics and that the economy would “fix itself” which would prove disastrous.

 Thousands fled the region seeking relief from the Dust Bowl and opportunity elsewhere.
 Many of these migrants were called “Okies,” named for the region many hailed from, and while they settled all over the US, a popular destination was California.

-The hardships of the migrants were popularized in the John Steinbeck novel, The Grapes of Wrath.
-Without available employment opportunities, many would settle in makeshift shanty towns called “Hoovervilles” to just try to survive.
+John Steinbeck’s novel, The Grapes of Wrath, popularized and highlighted the hardships of the migrants.
+Without available employment opportunities, many would settle in makeshift shanty towns called “Hoovervilles” to just try to survive.3

 The beginning of Franklin Delano Roosevelt’s first term in 1933 is when effective relief measures finally began.

-Several programs were set up to help the struggling farmers of the region.
+Several programs emerged to help struggling farmers of the region.
 The Farm Mortgage Act helped prevent foreclosures by allowing farmers to refinance their mortgages.